MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Where-Object.md

 Specifies the script block that is used to filter the objects.
 Enclose the script block in braces ( {} ).

-The parameter name (-FilterScript) is optional.
+The parameter name, *FilterScript*, is optional.

 ```yaml
 Type: ScriptBlock